 Map of property or description of gift

-Department of General Services will review material submitted by the department.
-Based on this review DGS will prepare and submit the following to the Department of Finance:
+The DGS will review material submitted by the agency/department.
+Based on this review, the DGS will prepare and submit the following to Finance:

-Copies of information submitted by the department
+Copies of information submitted by the agency/department

 Cover memo requesting acceptance of the gift based on the findings of the review.

-(Continued)

-Department of Finance will accept or reject the gift after reviewing all data submitted by the Department of General Services and the requesting department.
-Department of General Services will then forward to the requesting department:
+Finance will accept or reject the gift after reviewing all data submitted by the DGS and the requesting agency/department.
+The DGS will then forward to the requesting agency/department:

-Copy of DOF acceptance or rejection of gift
+Copy of Finance’s acceptance or rejection of gift

 Copy of deed, policy and invoice (for title policy) if gift is accepted

-If the proposed gift is rejected by the Department of General Services, the department will be advised of the reason for the rejection.
-Department of Finance will not be forwarded information unless Department of General Services recommends acceptance of the gift.
+If the DGS rejects the proposed gift, the agency/department will be advised of the reason for the rejection.
+Finance will not be forwarded information unless the DGS recommends acceptance of the gift.

 Personal Property

-State departments cannot accept gifts of personal property unless they have specific statutory authority to do so.
-If a department is not permitted by law to accept a gift, the department will notify the Department of Finance so that the Director of Finance can accept the gift for the State pursuant to authority by Government Code Section 11005.1.
+Gifts of personal property may include tangible items (e.g., vehicles, equipment, or cash) or intangible items (e.g., patents, copyrights, trademarks).
+Agencies/departments cannot accept gifts of personal property unless they have specific statutory authority to do so.
+If an agency/department is not permitted by law to accept a gift, the agency/department will notify Finance so that the Director of Finance can accept the gift on behalf of the state pursuant to authority by Government Code section 11005.1.

-All departments authorized by law to accept gifts are required by Government Code Section 11005 to secure the approval of the Director of Finance before a gift of personal property can be accepted, unless (1) the gift is an unconditional gift of money or (2) statutes specifically provide that such approval is not necessary.
+All agencies/departments authorized by law to accept gifts are required by Government Code section 11005 to secure the approval of the Director of Finance before a gift of personal property can be accepted, unless:

+The gift is an unconditional gift of money (i.e., does not require a specific outcome or action to accept).

+Statutes specifically provide that such approval is not necessary.

+For example, a donation for the General Fund deficit would identify the purpose of the gift without a specific outcome or requirement to be conditional.

 The Director of Finance's approval has been given to accept gifts of money if the only condition of the gift is to specify that it is for an existing fund in the Treasury.

-If State departments need approval to accept a gift of personal property, they will notify their Department of Finance budget analyst by letter.
-The Department of Finance analyst will either approve or disapprove the acceptance of the gift.
-If the Department of Finance approves a gift of equipment, it will be recorded in the property records.
+If agencies/departments need approval to accept a gift of personal property, they will notify their Finance Budget Analyst by letter.
+The Finance Budget Analyst will either approve or disapprove the acceptance of the gift.
+If Finance approves a gift of equipment or real property, it will be recorded in the property register and asset accounts.

-When State agencies receive gifts of cash to be deposited in the State Treasury, they will prepare a State Controller's Remittance Advice, Form CA21.
-The department will then remit the money to the fund or appropriation specified by the donor.
+When agencies/departments receive gifts of cash to be deposited in the Treasury, they will remit the money to the fund or appropriation specified by the donor.

-If the money is for a specific purpose, but the donor did not specify a fund or appropriation then the money will be deposited in the Special Deposit Fund.
-See SAM Section .
+If the money is for a specific purpose, but the donor did not specify a fund or appropriation, and no existing fund fulfills the purpose, then the money will be deposited in the Special Deposit Fund.
+See SAM section 18420.

-If the money is donated but no fund, appropriation or specific purposes for it is stated by the donor, the money will be deposited in the State School Fund (Government Code Section 16302).
+If the money is donated but no fund, appropriation or specific purpose is stated by the donor, the money will be deposited in the State School Fund (Government Code section 16302).

 The Director of Finance gives advance approval for the receipt of anticipated grants which will be included in the approved Governor's Budget.
-Unbudgeted grants must have the Department of Finance approval before acceptance.
-See SAM Section 0912.
+Unbudgeted grants must have Finance approval before acceptance.
+See SAM section 0912.